Jungle Cruise – Adventureland – Magic Kingdom

-Travel on the world's most exotic rivers to see realistic Audio-Animatronic animals and ancient ruins.
+Travel on the world’s most exotic rivers to see mechanical animals and ancient ruins.
 Be prepared for surprises along the way, including some very punny jokes!
 Jungle Cruise is located in Adventureland, across from the Enchanted Tiki Room, just beyond the Swiss Family Treehouse.

-NOTE: During the 2013 holidays, Walt Disney World decorated the Jungle Cruise with an overlay, turning it into the Jingle Cruise.
+During the holidays, Walt Disney World decorates the Jungle Cruise with an overlay, turning it into the Jingle Cruise.
+Look for decorations and Santa hats along the river, plus they even renamed the boats with a Christmas theme!

 The cruise takes on a whole different feel when ridden in the evening in the dark — this is also a less crowded time to take the ride.